jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

   - See that it's a dinosaur, after a nature check it's discovered they're Plesiosaurus (long neck and sharp teeth)
   - Fighting over a giant dead Octopus.
 [It's a Water Animal](https://youtu.be/ltFB4WBdDg4?t=122)
   - In the fight before they've bitten each other and injured themselves
-  - As we approach they start swimming towards us!
+  - As we approach they start swimming towards the party of adventurers!
 - Animal handling check reveals their territorial so get ready for a bumpy ride.

 <p align="center">